BestTimesToVisit.com Logo

 nature

-Capture the iconic Cloud Gate ('The Bean') reflection, but then escape the crowds to explore Lurie Garden, a stunning urban oasis with diverse plant life and tranquil pathways.
-It's a perfect spot for a peaceful break.
+Visit Millennium Park to see Cloud Gate ('The Bean'), but then escape the crowds by exploring Lurie Garden, a stunning urban oasis with diverse plant life.
+Find a quiet bench and soak in the beauty; it's a peaceful contrast to the bustling park.

 Best time: June-September